-Here's What The GOP Bill Would (And Wouldn't) Change For Women's Health Care
+Here's What GOP Bill Would (And Wouldn't) Change For Women's Health Care

 Politics

-Here's What The GOP Bill Would (And Wouldn't) Change For Women's Health Care
+Here's What GOP Bill Would (And Wouldn't) Change For Women's Health Care

-The Affordable Care Act changed women's health care in some big ways: it stopped insurance companies from charging women extra, forced insurers to cover maternity care and contraceptives and it allowed many women to get those contraceptives (as well as a variety of preventive services, like pap smears and mammograms) at zero cost.
+The Affordable Care Act changed women's health care in some big ways: It stopped insurance companies from charging women extra, forced insurers to cover maternity care and contraceptives and it allowed many women to get those contraceptives (as well as a variety of preventive services, like pap smears and mammograms) at zero cost.

 Confused?
 Here's a rundown of how this bill would change some women-specific areas of health care, what it wouldn't change, and what we don't know so far.